$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Methods

-End to end, Eq. \ref{eq:VAE} can be compactly expressed as $\hat{x}=d(\eta_d,e(\eta_e,x))$.
-To train a VAE, a variational approximation is used to estimate the posterior distribution $p(\mathcal{Z}|x,\eta_d,\eta_e) \propto p(x|\mathcal{Z},\eta_d,\eta_e) p(\mathcal{Z})$.
-The variational approximation greatly simplifies inference by turning a marginalisation problem into an optimisation problem.
-The optimal parameters for the encoder and decoder are found by maximising the evidence lower bound:
+To train a VAE, a variational approximation is used to estimate the posterior distribution The variational approximation greatly simplifies inference by turning a marginalisation problem into an optimisation problem.
+Following \citep{Kingma2014}, the optimal parameters for the encoder and decoder are found by maximising the evidence lower bound:

-The first term in Eq. \ref{eq:VAE_loss} is the likelihood quantifying how well $\hat{x}$ matches $x$.
-The second term is a Kullback-Leibler divergence penalty to ensure that $\mathcal{Z}$ is as similar as possible to the prior distribution, a standard normal.
-Once fully trained on a set of samples, we fix $\eta_d$, and use the decoder as a generative model.
-To simplify subsequent notation we refer to a fully trained decoder as $d$ and when evaluated as $d(\cdot)$.
-Generating a new sample vector $v$ is simple: First draw a random variable $\mathcal{Z} \sim \mathcal{N}(0,\mathbb{I})$ and then perform a deterministic transformation via the decoder $v = d(\mathcal{Z})$.
+The first term in Eq.~\eqref{eq:VAE_loss} is the likelihood quantifying how well $\hat{x}$ matches $x$.
+In practice we can simply adopt the mean squared error loss directly, referred to as the reconstruction loss, without taking a probabilistic perspective.
+The second term is a Kullback-Leibler divergence to ensure that $\mathcal{Z}$ is as similar as possible to the prior distribution, a standard normal.
+Again, this second term can be specified directly without the evidence lower bound derivation: we view the KL-divergence as a regularization penalty to ensure that the latent parameters are approximately uncorrelated by penalizing how far they deviate from $\mathcal{N}(0,\mathbb{I})$.

-VAEs have been typically used in the literature to create or learn a generative model of observed data \cite{Kingma2014b}.
-However, we introduce a novel application of VAEs to use them for Bayesian inference on new data after learning a prior over random vectors.
-In this role we first train a VAE on random vectors from an easy to simulate space such as a reproducing kernel Hilbert space (samples from a Gaussian process).
-Training a VAE embeds these vectors in a lower dimensional probabilistic space.
-Once fully trained, sampling random variables from this lower dimensional space and transforming via the decoder would then be able to generate new random vectors.
-This decoder end of the VAE can therefore be used to perform inference on a new ``data'' vector, $y$, where the parameters of the decoder are fixed, and the latent space is trainable.
-In this inferential scheme the unnormalised posterior distribution of $\mathcal{Z}$ is:
+Once training is complete, we fix $\psi$, and use the decoder as a generative model.
+To simplify subsequent notation we refer to a fully trained decoder as $d(z)$.
+Generating a new sample is simple: first draw a random variable $\mathcal{Z} \sim \mathcal{N}(0,\mathbb{I})$ and then apply the decoder, which is a deterministic transformation to obtain $d(\mathcal{Z})$.
+We see immediately that $d(\mathcal{Z})$ is itself a random variable.
+In the next section, we will use this generative model as a prior in a Bayesian framework by linking it to a likelihood to obtain a posterior.